tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xA.md

   Use `echo 0 > /sys/class/backlight/backlight/bl_power` to unblank the display
 - HDMI's DDC channel is shared with on-board I2C.
 Not all displays might be supported due to address conflicts with DDC device IDs.
+- USB (X40) does not work
+- u-boot
-- u-boot: Default MTD partition layout and boot script don't load files from UBIFS
+  - Default MTD partition layout and boot script don't load files from UBIFS
+  - No USB support

 ## Build Artifacts